The New Day (professional wrestling): Final storylines (2024–2026)

 In May 2024, Kingston and Woods began feuding with Karrion Kross and his stable The Final Testament.
 Kross attempted to form a wedge between the pair, claiming that Kingston was holding Woods back from having a successful singles career, leading to several on-screen and backstage bouts between the two factions.
 The feud concluded on the August 19 episode of Raw when The New Day and Odyssey Jones defeated The Final Testament in a six-man tag team match.
 Prior to this, Kingston had teased letting Jones join the stable while Woods took a stance to Jones "replacing Big E".
 However, Jones was suddenly released from the company on September 4 following domestic abuse allegations.
-On the September 16 episode of Raw, Kingston and Woods failed to win the World Tag Team Championship from The Judgment Day (Finn Bálor and JD McDonagh) after the referee was distracted with the remainder of The Judgment Day ("Dirty" Dominik Mysterio, Carlito and Liv Morgan) brawling with Latino World Order (LWO; Dragon Lee, Cruz Del Toro and Joaquin Wilde) at ringside.
+On the September 16 episode of Raw, Kingston and Woods failed to win the World Tag Team Championship (formerly Raw Tag Team Championship, renamed in April) from The Judgment Day (Finn Bálor and JD McDonagh) after the referee was distracted with the remainder of The Judgment Day ("Dirty" Dominik Mysterio, Carlito and Liv Morgan) brawling with Latino World Order (LWO; Dragon Lee, Cruz Del Toro, and Joaquin Wilde) at ringside.
 After the match, Woods was livid that Kingston had approached LWO without being consulted, driving a bigger wedge between the two.
 On the November 25 episode of Raw, after losing to Alpha Academy (Otis and Akira Tozawa) and many weeks of disagreements, the pair had an extremely heated argument, attacking each other's failures in WWE.